-- 539.(1) An application for a licence must be made to the GFSC- - (a) in the form and containing the information specified by the GFSC; and - (b) accompanied by- - (i) the documents specified by the GFSC; and - (ii) the prescribed fee. - (2) The GFSC may require an applicant to provide it with any other documents or information that the GFSC considers necessary to determine the application. - (3) If any matter stated in an application or other information supplied by an applicant changes after it is provided to the GFSC but before the GFSC has determined the application, the applicant must without delay inform the GFSC in writing of the change.
+- 539.(1) An application for a licence must be made to the GFSC- - (a) in the form and containing the information specified by the GFSC; and - (b) accompanied by- - © Government of Gibraltar (www.gibraltarlaws.gov.gi)

+- (i) the documents specified by the GFSC; and - (ii) the prescribed fee. - (2) The GFSC may require an applicant to provide it with any other documents or information that the GFSC considers necessary to determine the application. - (3) If any matter stated in an application or other information supplied by an applicant changes after it is provided to the GFSC but before the GFSC has determined the application, the applicant must without delay inform the GFSC in writing of the change.